gpgmailencrypt/user_sql/README.md

 It was tested and developed for a postfixadmin database.

 Password changing is disabled by default, but can be enabled in the Admin area.
-Caution: user_sql does not recreate password salts, which imposes a security risk.
+Caution: user_sql does recreate password salts when using the encryption types "system","password_hash" and "Joomla2".
+Not recreating password salts imposes a security risk.
 Password salts should be newly generated whenever the password changes.

 The column autocomplete works only for MySQL and PostgreSQL database which is used to validate form data.